Alanoud-Aziz/-Exploratory-Data-Analysis-MTA-in-NYC/Proposal.md

 - How do you intend to meet the tools requirement of the project?

-By using Pandas, Numby, Matplotlip, and seaborn.
+By using Pandas, Numby, Matplotlip, and seaborn and SQLALCHEMY.

 - Are you planning in advance to need or use additional tools beyond those required?